-This folder structure has saved me lots of valuable time and it is a lot simpler than all related entities assembled together.
-As I mentioned above, I have devoted my time to write this blog to help you organize your project in many ways and trust me this is the reason I loved it and you will too love it for sure.
+This folder structure has saved me lots of valuable time, and it is a lot simpler than all related entities assembled together.
+As I mentioned above, I have devoted my time to write this blog to help you organize your project in many ways, and trust me, this is the reason I loved it and you will too love it for sure.

-If you are interested in leveraging my React-redux expertise you can fill up the contact us form and we will work together to help you achieve your business/product/service goal.
-If you want to see the projects so far I have done along with my teammates, then please go through the attached links.
+If you are interested in leveraging my React-redux expertise, you can fill up the contact us form, and we will work together to help you achieve your business/product/service goal.
+If you want to see the projects so far, I have done along with my teammates, then please go through the attached links.

-Hire reactjs developers from us to address your large web application development needs.
+Hire ReactJS developer from us to address your large web application development needs.
 Bacancy is a technologically innovative and advanced ReactJS development company.
-We are a team of adroit react developers who have in-depth knowledge and extensive experience in react.js development services.
+We are a team of skillful react developers who have in-depth knowledge and extensive experience in react.js development services.
 So, if you are looking for a single developer or a team to structure your React application choose us as your one-stop development partner.